integritee-network/IntegriteeWiki/for-developers/sidechain-sdk.md

 ### RPC Interface

-In case you want to extend the existing RPC interface, [this section](rpc-interface.md) tell you how.
+In case you want to extend the existing RPC interface, [this section](rpc-interface.md) tells you how.

-### Default client workflow

-Default workflow for executing operations on a sidechain validateer from a client's perspective (direct invocation):

-1. Compose your operation, e.g. `balance_transfer`
-2. Get the shielding key from an off-chain worker
-    * In case there are multiple off-chain workers, any of them will work, since they all share the shielding key
-3. Encode and encrypt the operation using the shielding key
-4. Wrap the encrypted operation into a parentchain extrinsic
-5. Send the extrinsic to the parentchain
-6. Wait for the `ProcessedParentchainBlock` event, with the hash of the parentchain block including your extrinsic.

-Examples of this workflow can be found in our CLI client implementation, [here](https://github.com/integritee-network/worker/blob/72d9ba960803b367a9cb4f0bc62d0f4a4b13fe6d/cli/src/trusted_commands.rs#L167) and [here](https://github.com/integritee-network/worker/blob/72d9ba960803b367a9cb4f0bc62d0f4a4b13fe6d/cli/src/trusted_operation.rs#L98).
+### CLI Client

+A simple [CLI client](https://github.com/integritee-network/worker/tree/master/cli) implementation is available in the worker repository, to show case communication with the worker, either by 'direct invocation' or 'indirect invocation'.
+For a sidechain validateer, 'direct invocation' will likely be the predominant way of communicating with a worker.

+The CLI client uses [JSON RPC 2.0](https://www.jsonrpc.org/specification) over web-socket to communicate with a worker (direct invocation and trusted getters), as can be seen [here](https://github.com/integritee-network/worker/blob/a9a5afdb2de093de0062d7cb7ad302b8501e24a0/cli/src/trusted_operation.rs#L226) for example.
+The web-socket connection is secured by TLS with an enclave self-signed certificate.